Productivity & Workflow

 Master Keyboard Shortcuts: Edit Text 3X Faster Without Touching Your Mouse

-These shortcuts work in almost every application on Windows and Mac:
+These work in nearly every app on Windows and Mac:

 ActionWindowsMacTime Saved